-- A. All signs are to be three dimensional wood or PVC unless waived by the Commission. - B. Internally illuminated signs are prohibited in the district (Figure 8). - C. Signs made of plastic or vinyl are prohibited in the district (Figure 9). - D. Each property shall be limited to one freestanding sign.
-All sign dimensions must comply with zoning. - E. Simulated neon signs are prohibited (Figure 10). - F. Flashing, blinking, scrolling, or video signs or displays are prohibited (Figure 11).
-Neon signs shall not flash or blink. - G. Cabinet or box signs are prohibited in the district. - H. Wall signs shall be mounted directly on the sign fascia or by bracket, where available. - I. Molded plastic A-Frame signs are prohibited.
+- A. All signs are to be three dimensional wood or PVC unless waived by the Commission. - B. Each property shall be limited to one freestanding sign.
+All sign dimensions must comply with zoning. - C. Wall signs shall be mounted directly on the sign fascia or by bracket, when available.

-Figure 8: PVC and wood frame, Nantucket, MA
+Figure 29: PVC and wood frame, Nantucket, MA